American urban history: Progressive Era: 1890s–1920s

 During the Progressive Era a coalition of middle-class reform-oriented voters, academic experts and reformers hostile to the political machines introduced a series of reforms in urban America, designed to reduce waste and inefficiency and corruption, by introducing scientific methods, compulsory education and administrative innovations.

-The pace was set in Detroit Michigan, where Republican mayor Hazen S. Pingree first put together the reform coalition.
+The pace was set in Detroit, Michigan, where Republican Mayor Hazen S. Pingree first put together the reform coalition.

-Many cities set up municipal reference bureaux to study the budgets and administrative structures of local governments.
+Many cities set up municipal reference bureaus to study the budgets and administrative structures of local governments.
 Progressive mayors were important in many cities, such as Cleveland (especially Mayor Tom L. Johnson); Toledo, Ohio; Jersey City, New Jersey; Los Angeles; Memphis, Tennessee; Louisville, Kentucky; and many other cities, especially in the western states.
 In Illinois, Governor Frank Lowden undertook a major reorganization of state government.
 Wisconsin was the stronghold of Robert La Follette, who led a wing of the Republican Party.
 His Wisconsin Idea used the state university as a major source of ideas and expertise.

 One of the most dramatic changes came in Galveston, Texas, where a devastating hurricane and flood overwhelmed the resources of local government.
-Reformers abolished political parties in municipal elections, and set up a five-man commission of experts to rebuild the city.
+Reformers abolished political parties in municipal elections and set up a five-man commission of experts to rebuild the city.
 The Galveston idea was simple, efficient, and much less conducive to corruption.
-If lessened the Democratic influences of the average voter, but multiplied the influence of the reform minded middle-class.

-The Galveston plan was quickly copied by many other cities, especially in the West.
+It lessened the democratic influences of the average voter but multiplied the influence of the reform-minded middle class.
+The Galveston plan was copied by many other cities, especially in the West.
 By 1914 over 400 cities had nonpartisan elected commissions.
-Dayton, Ohio Had its great flood in 1913, and responded with the innovation of a paid, non-political city manager, hired by the commissioners to run the bureaucracy; mechanical engineers were especially preferred.
+Dayton, Ohio, had its Great Flood in 1913 and responded with the innovation of a paid, non-political city manager, hired by the commissioners to run the bureaucracy; civil engineers were especially preferred.

 Urban planning

-The Garden city movement was brought over from England and evolved into the "Neighborhood Unit" form of development.
-In the early 1900s, as cars were introduced to city streets for the first time, residents became increasingly concerned with the number of pedestrians being injured by car traffic.
-The response, seen first in Radburn, New Jersey, was the Neighborhood Unit-style development, which oriented houses toward a common public path instead of the street.
-The neighborhood is distinctively organized around a school, with the intention of providing children a safe way to walk to school.
+The garden city movement was brought over from England and evolved into the "neighborhood unit" form of development.
+In the early 20th century, as cars were introduced to city streets, residents became increasingly concerned with the number of pedestrians being injured by car traffic.
+The response, seen first in Radburn, New Jersey, was the neighborhood unit-style development, which oriented houses toward a common public path instead of the street.